BryceRussell/astro-bryceguy/packages/rating/README.md

 - Uses astro-icon to serve star icon svgs
 - Fully customize every elements tag, text, innerHTML, and attributes using [astro-json-elements](https://github.com/BryceRussell/astro-json-element)

-__NOTE:__ astro-json-elements can only be styled using inline styles or global stylesheets with classes, use [Tailwindcss](https://github.com/withastro/astro/tree/main/packages/integrations/tailwind#readme) for easy styling
+__NOTE:__ astro-json-element objects can only be styled using inline styles or global stylesheets and classes, this project uses [Tailwindcss](https://github.com/withastro/astro/tree/main/packages/integrations/tailwind#readme) to make styling easier

 ## How to use

 __Install:__

 ```
 npm i @astro-bryceguy-rating
 ```

 __Add to astro config:__

 ```
 export default defineConfig({
   vite: {